X9Z0/clean-todo/README.md

 - Add new todos by typing in the input field and pressing enter
 - Click on a todo to mark it as completed
 - Use the delete button to remove todos
-- Enjoy the smooth animations and custom scrollbars as you interact with the app!